 No 2-day Zurich itinerary would be perfect without getting up here!

 - After a short 3-minute uphill “hike“, you can enjoy the pretty views.
 The walk up is not difficult but there are cobbled-stoned streets, so wear comfy shoes.

 - When I visit during lunchtime, I often encounter locals who have their lunch break at Lindenhof Hill.

 - They bring their own snacks or grab some takeaway food and enjoy their lunch here on nice days.
 Maybe you want to do as the locals do?

-Then explore the rest of the old town in Zurich.
+Then explore the rest of the historic city center in Zurich.

 Explore Zurich Old Town

 Just walk down Lindenhof Hill and you are in the old town.
 Located between Lake Zurich, the train station, and the main shopping street (Bahnhofstraße) it is a great place to discover before arriving at Lake Zurich.

 - Though it’s probably not the most beautiful old town in Switzerland, it is still colorful with charming houses.

 - If you did not have lunch at Lindenhof, I suggest having it here, given the number of restaurants (you will find all kinds of cuisines here, even vegan ones).
 Also, the restaurants often have outdoor- and indoor seating so it is perfect for any type of weather.